 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
-Diseases associated with ATP2B4 include Malaria and Long Qt Syndrome.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Calcium signaling pathway.
+Diseases associated with ATP2B4 include X-Linked Cerebellar Ataxia and Malaria.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and cGMP-PKG signaling pathway.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and scaffold protein binding.
 An important paralog of this gene is ATP2B1.

 UniProtKB/Swiss-Prot Summary for ATP2B4 Gene